jegelstaff/formulize-android/Notes.md

 ## Things to be done later

+### Change how forms and entry screens are displayed for mobile clients
 ### Android AsyncTask and LoginTask
 To handle asynchronous tasks such as network calls, Android encourages the use of `AsyncTask` [in its library](https://developer.android.com/reference/android/os/AsyncTask.html).
 However, the Android Application Lifecycle does not automatically preserve asynchronous tasks when an activity is destroyed (e.g. when the user changes screen orientantion) hence `AsyncTask` objects need to be attached to [Android Fragments](https://developer.android.com/guide/components/fragments.html).
 Android allows some Fragments to be retained so it can bypass Android's destroy-create cycle, so AsyncTasks can be preserved by being attached to them. [(Source)](http://www.androiddesignpatterns.com/2013/04/retaining-objects-across-config-changes.html)